moutansos/benbrougher-tech/content/blog/why-use-ienumerable/index.md

 # Case for IEnumerable #4: Programming to and Interface, Not an Implementation

 The last and final advantage to using ```IEnumerable``` over ```List``` is that by using the ```IEnumerable``` type, you are programming to an interface and not an implementation.
 This decreases the coupling on the collection underneath and provides a better way to manage collections of data.
 This is widely accepted as a good practice in object oriented coding, that leads to cleaner, easier to test code.
+This is especially true for incoming parameters and return types.
+These are places that should use an interface (not just IEnumerable but interfaces in general), because if the underlying implementation changes, modifications won't have to be made to the consumers of that function or class.

 # Conclusion